Python-Test-Engineer/PyTest-Django-Fullstack-Original/README.md

 - requests for order app.

 ## Tests

-- ### (Windows) You can also get PyTest to run unittests in dDjango apps `python -m pytest .\ ` where .\ is the root of the project or you can use ` python -m pytest -vs .\posts` for a particular app.
+ (Windows) You can also get PyTest to run unittests in Django apps -
+- `python -m pytest .\ ` where .\ is the root of the project or you can use
+- ` python -m pytest -vs .\posts` for a particular app.

-python -m pytest -vs .\posts\tests_posts -vs python -m pytest -vs .\filemanager\tests_filemanager -vs python -m pytest -vs .\ecommerce\tests_ecommerce -vs python -m pytest -vs .\catalog\tests_catalog -vs python -m pytest -vs .\accounts\tests_accounts -vs
+- python -m pytest -vs .\posts\tests_posts -vs
+- python -m pytest -vs .\filemanager\tests_filemanager -vs
+- python -m pytest -vs .\ecommerce\tests_ecommerce -vs
+- python -m pytest -vs .\catalog\tests_catalog -vs
+- python -m pytest -vs .\accounts\tests_accounts -vs

 ## REFERENCES